2010 Daytona 500: Race

 Biffle passed Bowyer for first on the backstretch before an eighth caution was waved for an accident on lap 199: Elliott and Logano collided in the third turn, collecting Said.
-The race restarted with Biffle leading on lap 202 for a first attempt at a green–white–checker finish extending the race by two laps.
-On the next lap, just as Harvick took the lead from Biffle in turn two, the ninth caution was prompted as Kahne was hit by Gordon on the backstretch and slid up the track, collecting Robert Richardson Jr. and Labonte.
-The race restarted for a second green–white–checker finish on the 206th lap (taking the event to 208 laps), with Harvick leading Jamie McMurray.
-Edwards delayed Harvick, allowing McMurray to take the lead with help from Biffle on the right at turn three on lap 207.
+On lap 202, Biffle led at the first green–white–checker finish, prolonging the race by two laps.
+On the next lap, just as Harvick took the lead from Biffle in turn two, the ninth caution was issued when Gordon hit Kahne on the backstretch and Kahne slid up the track, collecting Robert Richardson Jr. and Labonte.
+A second green–white–checker finish restarted the race on lap 206 (bringing it to 208 laps), with Harvick leading Jamie McMurray.
+Edwards delayed Harvick, allowing McMurray to take the lead with help from Biffle on the outside at turn three on lap 207.
 Earnhardt moved from tenth to second within 1½ laps, but could not challenge McMurray, who took his first Daytona 500 win, and the fourth of his career.
-Earnhardt finished second, Biffle third, Bowyer fourth and Reutimann fifth.
-Truex, Harvick, Kenseth, Edwards and Montoya completed the top ten.
-There were 52 lead changes among a then-race record of 21 drivers during the race.
-Harvick's 41 laps led was the most of any competitor.
-McMurray led once for a total of two laps.
+Earnhardt, Biffle, Bowyer, Reutimann, Truex, Harvick, Kenseth, Edwards and Montoya completed the top ten.
+There were 52 lead changes among a then-record 21 drivers during the race.
+Harvick led the most laps of any driver, with 41.
+McMurray led once for two laps.

 Post-race comments

 McMurray appeared in Victory Lane after celebrating in the infield to commemorate his fourth career win in front of an estimated crowd of 175,000 people; the win earned him $1,508,449.
-He was emotional about his victory, saying, "I can’t really put it into words the way it feels.
-I’m trying to be genuine and as sincere as I can and not sound cliché: as a kid growing up, this is what you dream of, of being able to win the Daytona 500."
-Earnhardt stated his second-place finish validated the changes his team undertook, and was confident about his prospects over the coming races.
-He said of the on-track action, "I went wherever they weren’t, I don’t enjoy being that aggressive.
+He was emotional about his victory, saying, "I can't really put it into words the way it feels.
+I'm trying to be genuine and as sincere as I can and not sound cliché: as a kid growing up, this is what you dream of, of being able to win the Daytona 500."
+Earnhardt said finishing second validated the changes his team made, and was confident about his prospects over the coming races.
+He commented on the on-track action, "I went wherever they weren't, I don't enjoy being that aggressive.
 If there was room for the radiator, you hold the gas down and go.
-They did a lot to put the racing back in the driver’s hands.
+They did a lot to put the racing back in the driver's hands.
 There was a ton of bumping out there and I never felt like anyone was looking over my shoulder."
-Third-placed Biffle said he felt he made his move too soon on the first green–white–checker finish, "The restarts, I couldn’t get anybody to push me, I kept getting a run.
+Third-placed Biffle said he felt he made his move too soon on the first green–white–checker finish, "The restarts, I couldn't get anybody to push me, I kept getting a run.
 I wish I waited until the backstretch to make my big run.
 I did it on the frontstretch.
-I gave Junior and all the guys too much of an opportunity to catch us.”
+I gave Junior and all the guys too much of an opportunity to catch us."